Peaceful Valley's Guardian Donkey Program is available in Texas only.

 • Donkey cannot be used in conjunction with a guardian K-9.

 • Guardian donkeys are trained to attack K-9’s and other predators, pets and companion animals should not come into contact with a guardian donkey, as she could view the pet as a threat and engage.

 1 Guardian donkeys are only available for adoption in Texas, unless otherwise approved by the guardian coordinator.
-The adoption fee of $150 is a non-refundable donation and the adopter will receive a tax receipt.
+The adoption fee is a non-refundable donation and the adopter will receive a tax receipt.

 2 PVDR adopted jennets cannot be used for breeding.
 Nor can a guardian be placed in a home with un-castrated donkeys or horses.